byJeevan/Swift_Playgrounds/Swift Notes/ARC-Memory Management & Dispatch machanism.md

+### Stack Memory
+- When a function creates a variable, the stack stores that variable and is destroyed when the function exits.
+- Variables allocated on the stack are stored directly to the memory (LIFO order) and access to this memory is very fast.

+### Heap Memory
+- The heap is generally a large pool of memory from which the system can request and dynamically allocate blocks of memory.
+The heap doesn’t automatically destroy its object like the stack does.
+- *Reference count is tracked by the ARC* and when it becomes zero, the object is deallocated.
+Hence, the overall process (allocation , tracking the references and deallocation) is slower compared to stack.
+**- If the value type instance is part of a class instance, the value is stored in the heap along with the class instance.**

+> Stack is used for static memory allocation and Heap for dynamic memory allocation, both stored in the computer’s RAM

 ## ARC
 ### Unowned vs Weak
 - A weak reference is always optional and automatically becomes nil when the referenced object deinitializes.